Ziya-3musketeers/mvc-ecommerce/README.md

 5. Run xampp.
 ![image](https://user-images.githubusercontent.com/59404615/208037550-c3c61ced-0176-49bc-ac5a-95c6b3248a5c.png)

-6. Next, go to phpmyadmin localhost web to create a database with ogtech as its name.
+6. Next, go to phpmyadmin localhost web to create a database with MEtech as its name.
-7. Import all the sql data from the OGTECH.sql file in the root project directory.
+7. Import all the sql data from the METECH.sql file in the root project directory.
-8. At the browser, open the web app url http://127.0.0.1//OGTECH/index.php
+8. At the browser, open the web app url http://127.0.0.1//METECH/index.php
 8. You can now use this with the credentials stated below.

 # Default Accounts